Land registration (Scots law): (1) The Cadastral Map

 A 'cadastre' or cadastral map is a topographic map of Scotland with the title boundaries of all properties registered in the Land Register.
 It can be seen as an "electronic megaplan for the whole of Scotland".
-The Cadastral Map operates on the Ordnance Survey map of Scotland, termed the base map.
-As the General Register of Sasines is emptied of entries, the cadastral map will become a full map of Scotland, covering all areas of land.
-The cadastral map can be viewed on ScotLIS - Scotland's Land Information Service.
+The Cadastral Map operates on the Ordnance Survey map of Scotland, which is termed the base map.
+As the General Register of Sasines is emptied of entries, the cadastral map will become a full map of Scotland, covering all its land area.
+The cadastral map can be viewed online.